gdsfactory/gdsfactory/README.md

 [gdsfactory](https://gdsfactory.github.io/gdsfactory/) is an EDA (electronics design automation) tool to Layout Integrated Circuits.
 It is built on top of [phidl](https://github.com/amccaugh/phidl), [gdspy](https://github.com/heitzmann/gdspy) and [klayout](https://www.klayout.de/) to work with GDSII components, PDKs and masks for different foundries.
+It combines the power of a code driven flow (python or YAML) together with visualization interfaces (Klayout for GDS, trimesh for 3D rendering, networkx for graphs ...)

 You just need to adapt the functions to your foundry and build your own library of elements (see [UBC PDK](https://github.com/gdsfactory/ubc) example).